ludocode/onramp/docs/virtual-machine.md

 The VM must write two words: the low 32 bits of the position followed by the high 32 bits of the position.

+The outputted value can be used in a call to `fseek()` with `base` 0 to return to this position in the file.

 If the VM's maximum file size is less than the range of a 32-bit word (i.e. 4GB), the VM must still write a second word to the output with value zero.